sihaysistema/ERPNext-Guide/ERPNext-Learning-Guide.md

 Example:

 > ```bench --site site1.local install-app my-new-app```

+* Note: Currently, the app is installed, but no icon will show on the ERPNext desktop in the web browser until you create the first DocType!

 5. Create your fist DocType
 	* Open your web browser and type the server address where ERPNext is hosted.
 	* Login